Hakata-jpn/portfolio/index.md

 ---
 layout: home
-title: "Home Page"
+title: "Blanding Design | Home Page"
-fulltitle: "My Portfolio Website | Designed in 2023!"
 introduction: Hi!
 I'm Ren, UI/UX Designer.
 intro-blurb: Experienced in digital design solutions for non-profits and eCommerce, as well as prior agency experience in the corporate and educational non-profit space.
 contact: I check my messages daily but business hours (CDT) are the best time to contact me.
 If you have any cool photography projects or keyboards, feel free to share 👀 For business opportunities, collaborations, and more, you can find me here.